Ticket to Ride (board game): 4) Ticket to Ride: San Francisco

 Reception – Critical reception was largely positive.
-On BoardGameGeek, from a vote of 844 voting users, this version holds an average rating of 7.23 and an adjusted "Geek Rating" of 5.984.
+As of 24 January 2025, on BoardGameGeek, from a vote of 1,116 voting users, this version holds an average rating of 7.18 and an adjusted "Geek Rating" of 6.048.
 Andy Matthews (Meeple Mountain) wrote "If you love Ticket to Ride and you'd like to expand your collection, San Francisco is a good addition.
 If you're just curious about the city versions, either San Francisco or New York are great choices."
 However, for some critics this version compared less favourably to other versions in the cities series.
 Derek Thompson (Geeks under Grace) wrote "I can't easily recommend it over New York, Amsterdam, or London, because I don't especially love the tokens.
 On one hand, I'm glad there are far fewer tokens to mess with than Ticket to Ride: Netherlands had.
 On the other hand, for me these small maps are also a pathway for my kids from Ticket to Ride: First Journey to regular Ticket to Ride.
 In that regard, I don't like having many extra rules, and I also find having the second player add the tokens somewhere kind of clunky, and confusing for young kids ...
 It's still Ticket to Ride, so it's still great, but I'd get it last among the current offerings in the line."

 5) Ticket to Ride: Berlin

 On 9 May 2023, Days of Wonder announced a fifth instalment in the cities line entitled Ticket to Ride: Berlin, based on a map of 'current day' (2023) Berlin (Germany) featuring landmarks in the downtown area.
-This version was released on 25 August 2023 at a suggested retail price of €22.99 / $24.99 (USD).
+This version was released on 25 August 2023.

 This version has a BoardGameGeek "complexity rating" of 1.5 out of 5.
 The unique aspect of this game was that it used both tram (street car) and underground (subway) playing pieces, instead of overground train carriage tokens, with routes specifically requiring the use of one of the two new types of playing pieces.
 The transport cards depicted specific modes of transportation prevalent in Berlin: